 Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into.
 At inception, investment contract liabilities for unit-linked business are designated as financial liabilities and measured at FVTPL.
-Other financial liabilities, including the Company's borrowings and trade payables, are measured at amortised cost using the effective interest method.

 Trade payables and receivables

 Trade payables and receivables are classified at amortised cost.
 Due to their short-term nature, their carrying amount is considered to be the same as their fair value.